This perfect Perth to Esperance road trip itinerary for anyone looking for adventure along the Western Australia coastline!

 Stop 4: Twilight Beach

-After you’ve checked in to your accommodation in Esperance, drive over to Twilight Beach for sunset and to chill on the beach.
+After you’ve checked in to your accommodation in Esperance, drive over to Twilight Beach for sunset on the south coast and to chill on the beach.
 The beach is protected and often frequented by dolphins.

 The drive along Twilight Beach Road is also really beautiful (if you’re still up for more driving).